term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### 9. Install fail2ban

-*Fail2ban* monitors logs for patterns (like failed logins) and reacts by banning offending IPs using firewall rules.
-In our setup we have configured SSH to use port 6666.
-Since we use `inet global` in our *nftables* we must configure *fail2ban* to create its own chain within that table:
+*Fail2ban* monitors log files for suspicious activity (such as failed SSH login attempts) and responds by blocking the offending IPs using firewall rules.
+In our setup, SSH is configured to listen on port 6666.
+Since our *nftables* configuration uses the inet `global` table, we need to create a dedicated *Fail2ban Set* and *Chain* inside that table.

 ```
 sudo sed -i '/table inet global {/a\